nandhakumar2611/mindx-inventory-docs/docs/salesorders/introduction-so.md

 - Select the sales order you wish to view.

 This enables you to track your sales, monitor customer orders, and manage your inventory effectively.

+!!!
+Note

+     Consider implementing a systematic naming or numbering convention for sales orders to enhance organization and retrieval.